Work Injury Damages Claim Calculator

 Queensland WorkCover provides financial assistance for injured workers and covers their medical costs, rehabilitation, and lost wages.
 Employees suffering a work-related injury can access various benefits related to financial losses, such as:

-Once you have an approved claim, workers’ compensation payments can provide weekly benefits that replace lost income.
+• Once you have an approved claim, workers’ compensation payments can provide weekly benefits that replace lost income (calculated at a percentage of pre-injury earnings)

 • Doctor appointments